Bruvik Municipality: Name

 The municipality (originally the parish) is named after the old Bruvik farm (Brúnvíkr) since the first Bruvik Church was built there.
 The first element is brún which means "mountain ridge" or "rim".
 The last element is the genitive case of the word vík which means "bay", "cove" or "inlet".
 Thus it means the bay by the mountain ridge.

 Coat of arms

 The coat of arms was granted on 14 December 1960.
 The blazon was "Azure, a chevron over a cogwheel argent".
 This means the arms have a blue field (background) and the charge is a cogwheel with a chevron ordinary above it.
 The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The design was chosen to symbolize the importance of industry in the municipality.
-In 1964 when Bruvik municipality was dissolved, the new municipality of Vaksdal (which included the majority of the old Bruvik municipality) chose to continue using the old arms of Bruvik.
-Vaksdal used the arms until 1990 when new arms were adopted.
+In 1964 when Bruvik Municipality was dissolved, the new Vaksdal Municipality (which included the majority of the old Bruvik Municipality) chose to continue using the old arms of Bruvik Municipality.
+Vaksdal Municipality used the arms until 1990 when new arms were adopted.

+Churches

+The Church of Norway had three parishes (sokn) within Bruvik Municipality.
+At the time of the municipal dissolution, it was part of the Bruvik prestegjeld and the Osterøy prosti (deanery) in the Diocese of Bjørgvin.